le-koj/le-koj/README.md

 - 👋 Hi, I’m Kojo Amoako
 - 👀 I’m interested in linux, python, cryptocurrency, photography, cryptography, cybersecurity, IT, entrepreneurship
-- 🌱 I’m currently learning AWS Cloud Solution Architect, Linux Security Masterclass, Legal Studies, Jekyll, Docker Mastery, Cryptocurrency Trading Bot
 - 💞️ I’m looking to collaborate on python and linux projects
-- 📫 How to reach me mightyjoe5@gmail.com
+- 📫 How to reach me kojo@lekoj.com

 <!---
 le-koj/le-koj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.